XENONnT/alea/alea/submitters/README.md

   running_configuration_filename: "/home/yuanlq/software/alea/lqtests/lq_b8_cevns_running.yaml"
   wf_id: "lq_b8_cevns_30"
 ```
 - `template_path`: where you put your input templates.
 Note that all files have to have unique names, and no subfolders is allowed in `template_path`.
-- `template_tarball_filename`: a filename of your choice, which is a tarball for all templates in `temp;ate_path` tarred by the submitter.
-It will be uploaded to the grid.
+All templates inside will be tarred and the tarball will be uploaded to the grid when computing.
 - `cluster_size`: clustering multiple `alea-run_toymc` jobs into a single job.
 For example, now you expect to run 100 individual `alea-run_toymc` jobs, and you specified `cluster_size: 10`, there will be only 10 `alea-run_toymc` in the end, each containing 10 jobs to run in sequence.
 Unless you got crazy amount of jobs like >200, I don't recommend changing it from 1.
 - `request_cpus`: number of CPUs for each job.
 The default 1 should be good.
 - `request_memory`: requested memory for each job in unit of MB.
 Please don't put a number larger than what you need, because it will significantly reduce our available slots.